Jimmy J. Kolker

-Ambassador Kolker was recalled to the State Department in 2021 as senior advisor to the Coordinator for Global Covid Response and Health Security, working part time.
-Outside of government, he serves on the boards of MANA Nutrition, the G4 Global Surgery Alliance, Building Tomorrow and Firelight Foundation.
-He is an adjunct assistant professor at Georgetown University's Center for Global Health Science and Security and a fellow at the Center for Strategic and International Studies.
+Ambassador Kolker was recalled to the State Department in 2021 as senior advisor to the Bureau of Global Health Security and Diplomacy, working part time.
+Outside of government, he serves on the boards of MANA Nutrition, the G4 Global Surgery Alliance, Building Tomorrow, American Diplomacy Publications and Firelight Foundation.
+He was (2018-2021) an adjunct assistant professor at Georgetown University's School of Foreign Service Security Studies Program and is a fellow at the Center for Strategic and International Studies.
 He is an advisor to Last Mile Health, and to Texas Children's Hospital's Global HOPE pediatric cancer initiative and to the Augusta Victoria Hospital in Jerusalem.